-- VDS hardware provider - For ZDB, the VDS hardware provider is optional. - For instant recovery, certain limitations may apply, depending on the disk array family and version of the operating system.
-In some cases, the VDS hardware provider is required for a successful instant recovery.
-See "Instant recovery" on page 50.
+- VDS hardware provider - For ZDB, the VDS hardware provider is optional. - For instant recovery, certain limitations may apply, depending on the disk array family and version of

 For a list of general Data Protector limitations, see the HPE Data Protector Product Announcements, Software Notes, and References.